-The IKA has five other patient information books in print format and they are available free from the IKA Head Office and Renal Support Centre or they can be read or printed from the website... www.ika.ie
+The IKA has six other patient information books in print format and they are available free from the IKA Head Office and Renal Support Centre or they can be read or printed from the website... www.ika.ie

-BOOK 1 deals with the functions of the kidney, types of kidney disease, diagnostic tests and medicines used to treat kidney conditions.
-BOOK 2 deals with haemodialysis and peritoneal disalysis.
-BOOK 3 covers kidney transplantation in more depth.
-BOOK 4 addresses the area of the 'living donor' programme whilst BOOK 5 is specifically written for people who have been informed that they have impaired (or reduced) kidney function and are classified as having Chronic Kidney Disease (CKD).
+BOOK 1 deals with the functions of the kidney, types of kidney disease, diagnostic tests and medicines used to treat kidney conditions; BOOK 2 deals with Haemodialysis and Peritoneal Dialysis; BOOK 3 - Kidney Transplantation; BOOK 4 addresses the area of the 'living donor' programme; BOOK 5 is aimed at patients living with Chronic Kidney Disease and BOOK 7 - deals with the Conservative Care of Kidney Failure.